15 Best Things to Do in Jervis Bay

 Cave Beach

 Cave Beach is one of the most remarkable beaches in Booderee National Park.
-The beach itself is pretty enough, but the large cave on the western end of the beach is incredibly fascinating.
+The beach itself is picturesque, but the large cave on the western end is truly fascinating.

-The beach is quite small compared to most other beaches in the Jervis Bay area, and is suitable for swimming and bodyboarding.
-But the highlight, of course, is the cave that you can walk into.
+Although the beach is smaller compared to most others in the Jervis Bay area, it’s ideal for swimming and bodyboarding.
+But the highlight, of course, is the cave that you can actually walk into.

-Another fun attraction of this beach is the population of small kangaroos that like to hang out at the carpark and the picnic areas.
+Another delightful feature of this beach is the population of small kangaroos that like to hang out at the car park and picnic areas.

-To find the beach, drive into Cave Beach Road off Jervis Bay Road and continue to the end, where you will find a large carpark.
+To find the beach, drive along Cave Beach Road off Jervis Bay Road and continue to the end, where you’ll find a large car park.
 The Booderee Botanic Gardens are also located on Cave Beach Road, should you have extra time to spare.

 14. Point Perpendicular Lighthouse